Fiserv/Commerce-Hub/docs/Resources/Master-Data/Card-Details.md

 # Card Details

 Card details contains elements from the card or token's BIN details.
-The information can be obtained by performing an [account information lookup request].
+The information can be obtained by performing an [account information lookup request](?path=docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md).

 <!-- theme: info -->
 > Card details can be returned as part of a tokens or charges request if enabled in Marketplace.